vlad-pbr/BeatSync5.0/README.md

 # BeatSync 5.0

 BeatSync was a final project of mine at the college of Kfar Hayarok, 2018.
-It was an attempt of mine to go all out on a project which combined a bunch of things I liked and a bunch of things I wanted to learn into one - code, music (Digital Dignal Processing) and hardware (Arduino).
+It was an attempt of mine to go all out on a project which combined a bunch of things I liked and a bunch of things I wanted to learn into one - code, music (Digital Signal Processing) and hardware (Arduino).

 ## Architecture